Tennis-Osaka to skip news conferences at French Open, cites mental health

 Osaka, 23, made headlines this week when sports business website Sportico reported she had earned $55.2 million over the past 12 months, a record haul for a female athlete.

-French Open qualifiers are underway with the main draw set to start from Sunday at Roland Garros with the final scheduled on June 13.
+She has in the past used her platform and considerable press attention to highlight issues of police violence and racial inequality.

-The claycourt Grand Slam has never been a happy hunting ground for Osaka, who skipped the event last year amid the COVID-19 pandemic.
+The claycourt Grand Slam, which runs from Sunday to June 13, has never been a happy hunting ground for Osaka, who skipped the event last year amid the COVID-19 pandemic.
 She has not gone past the third round in her four appearances.

 World governing body International Tennis Federation and the WTA Tour did not immediately respond to requests for comment.